thephez/docs-core/docs/examples/transaction-tutorial-simple-raw-transaction.md

 # Simple Raw Transaction

-The [raw transaction RPCs](../api/remote-procedure-calls-raw-transactions.md) allow users to create custom <<glossary:transactions>> and delay broadcasting those transactions.
-However, mistakes made in <<glossary:raw transactions>> may not be detected by Dash Core, and a number of raw transaction users have permanently lost large numbers of <<glossary:duffs>>, so please be careful using raw transactions on <<glossary:mainnet>>.
+The [raw transaction RPCs](../api/remote-procedure-calls-raw-transactions.md) allow users to create custom [transactions](../resources/glossary.md#transaction) and delay broadcasting those transactions.
+However, mistakes made in [raw transactions](../resources/glossary.md#raw-transaction) may not be detected by Dash Core, and a number of raw transaction users have permanently lost large numbers of [duffs](../resources/glossary.md#duffs), so please be careful using raw transactions on [mainnet](../resources/glossary.md#mainnet).

 This subsection covers one of the simplest possible raw transactions.